-In this assignment, you will reflect on who you are, your core beliefs, and your aspirations for the future.
+In this assignment, you will reflect on the purpose of schools, who you are, your core beliefs, and your aspirations as an educator.
 You may find the guiding questions in STL p.
-81-86 very helpful.
-Focus on the questions that are helpful, consider your own questions, and ignore the questions that don't help you!
+81-86 very helpful for getting you started.
+Focus on the questions that are helpful, consider your own questions, and ignore the questions that don't resonate with you!
 I encourage you to do this reflective work outside either sitting or walking.
 If not outside, then in a quiet, comfortable place where you are unlikely to be interrupted.
+Give yourself the gift of quiet reflection time.

-SUBMIT one file to Canvas Assignment Portfolio #2, with the following: A creative and thoughtful presentation of the following concepts:
+SUBMIT one file to Canvas Assignment Portfolio #2, with the following:

+A creative and thoughtful presentation of the following concepts:

-- Your personal purpose/mission (Why are you here?) - Your core values (How will you 'be' in this world?) - Your personal vision (What do you want for your future?) - A description of your current reality relative to your vision - A description of the choices are you inspired to make in order to serve moving toward your vision
+- 1. The purpose of school (What does today's world need schools to be?) - 2.
+Your personal purpose/mission (Why are you here?
+Why are you working in schools?) - 3.
+Your core values (How will you 'be' in this world?
+How will you 'be' in your professional work?) - 4.
+Your personal vision (What do you want for your future personally, professionally?
+What do you want for your school community's future?) - 5.
+A description of your personal/professional current reality relative to your vision. - 6.
+A description of how you will close the gap between reality and your vision.

 As you develop this assignment, you may find including images or poetry helpful.
 Please feel free to allow creativity into this assignment and allow it to inspire and support your written descriptions.
-Your written responses to these questions should be thorough.
+Please note, however, that any images, poetry, etc that you may include are supplemental to your reflective writing.
+Your written responses to the six questions should be thorough.
 You should consider 100 words/question as minimal responses.